MasalaKimchi/BoneAge/README.md

 - **What happens:**
   - For each backbone in the project, the script launches `train_advanced.py` with the above parameters.
+  - **Live Training Progress:** Training progress (epochs, metrics, etc.) is now streamed live to your terminal for each backbone, so you can monitor progress in real time.
   - Results for each backbone are saved as JSON files in the `backbone_results/` directory (e.g., `resnet50_performance.json`).
   - Each result file contains the best validation MAE, the epoch it was achieved, and the full output log for that run.